dmitriibundin/jekyll-theme-chirpy/_posts/2020-05-07-uop-cache-miss-granularity.md

 ;second block end
 ```

-The 19 `nop`s at the end of each cache line do not fit the DSB so the switching to the Legacy Decode Pipeline should occur and all of the micro-ops should be delivered from there.
+The 19 `nop`s at the end of each cache line do not fit the DSB so switching to the Legacy Decode Pipeline should occur and all of the micro-ops should be delivered from there.
 Having `jmp` to the next cache line right after the 19 `nop`s and taking IAOM/2.5.5.2

 >Once micro-ops are delivered from the legacy pipeline, fetching micro-ops from the Decoded ICache can resume only after the next branch micro-op